 It is also possible to work as a tour guide or translator, however specific criteria are required for these types of jobs.
 Several agencies in Tirana, Durres, and Vlora organize daily or weekend guided trips throughout Albania.
-The main destinations include Theth in the Northern Alps, Valbona via Koman Lake, Osumi Canyons, Benja Thermal Baths in Permet, Sazani and Karaburun National Marine Park in Vlora and many other destinations.
+The main destinations include Theth in the Northern Alps, Valbona via Koman Lake, Osumi Canyons, Benja Thermal Baths in Permet, Sazani, and Karaburun National Marine Park in Vlora, and many other destinations.
 In the meantime, tourists from all over the world visit the ancient site of Butrint.
-They arrive at the city of Saranda in day trips from the Greek Island of Corfu and in cruise ships that include Saranda port calls in their itineraries.
+They arrive at the city of Saranda on day trips from the Greek Island of Corfu and in cruise ships that include Saranda port calls in their itineraries.

-Other sectors that provide job opportunities during summer are agriculture, and environment, and specific projects.
+Other sectors that provide job opportunities during summer are agriculture, environment, and specific projects.
 There are seasonal restoration camps that take place in the beautiful cities of Gjirokastra and Berat, both UNESCO World Heritage Sites.